Caring for our collections

 At Preston Park Museum, our Dynamic Collections project is in full swing, with over 3,000 objects carefully inventoried and packed by our dedicated staff and volunteers.
-They will go on display in a new interactive and visible collection store, which is being built as part of a bold transformation of Preston Park Museum & Grounds, set to open to the public in summer 2025.
+They will go on display in a new interactive and visible collection store, which is being built as part of a bold transformation of Preston Park, set to open to the public in summer 2025.

-As we work to preserve these items and prepare them for future display, there’s an important aspect we always keep in mind – safety!
+As we work to preserve these items and prepare them for future display, we need to keep safety in mind.

 What are hazards in museum collections?

-In a museum setting, hazards can fall into two main categories: hazardous substances and physical hazards.
+In a museum setting, hazards can fall into 2 main categories, hazardous substances and physical hazards.

 While the majority of objects we handle are safe, we always stay alert and follow best practices to ensure both staff and volunteers are protected.